bachir8k/moodle-global-dev/protocols-bkup.md

     2.  **Verify State:** Verify file state and permissions from within the relevant container, not just the host OS.
     3.  **Avoid Destructive Fixes:** Do not suggest a fresh install or environment teardown without clear evidence it is necessary.
     4.  **Consult User:** Do not execute any major or medium change during debugging without user consultation.
-    5.  **Document Findings:** After resolving a bug, if the issue is novel, I must document it in the current session log under the `## New Founded Issues` section, following the format defined in Protocol 3.4.

 ## 3.4.
 Issue Documentation
 *   **Objective:** To log all new issues for future context awareness.